fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 ### Tools for Production

 Containers are fun tools to use in development, but the best use case for them is in the production environment.
-There are many more powerful tools than docker-compose to run containers in production.
+There are many more powerful tools than Docker Compose to run containers in production.

 Heavyweight container orchestration tools like [Kubernetes](https://kubernetes.io/) allow us to manage containers on a completely new level.
 These tools hide away the physical machines and allow us, the developers, to worry less about the infrastructure.